NC AgVentures Grant Program

 - Does the proposal have a demonstration plan?

 *The proposal must be reviewed by a N.C.
-Cooperative Extension agent.
+State Extension agent.

 *All applications must be submitted through the online application submission portal.

-The NC AgVentures program is administered by the Cooperative Extension Service at North Carolina State University.
+The NC AgVentures program is administered by the NC State Extension at North Carolina State University.
 Technical assistance for the NC AgVentures grant program is provided by N.C.
 Cooperative Extension agents.